 - All live microphones must be disabled on laptops and digital recorders.
-Outside microphones or room recordings of any kind will not be tolerated and are grounds for immediate disqualification. - ♦ Applicants using digital recording equipment are required to save their voice in a format compatible with Windows Media Player to a flash drive provided to you.
-Failure to successfully save your voice in a Windows Media Player compatible format will result in disqualification. - Voice writers will be monitored for silence and may be disqualified after two warnings. - ◆ Transcripts not supported by Applicant's voice audio will be disqualified.
+Possession of outside microphones or room recordings of any kind in the testing area will not be tolerated and is grounds for immediate disqualification. - Applicants using digital recording equipment must save their voices in a format compatible with Windows Media Player to a flash drive provided to the Applicant. - Failure to successfully save your voice in a Windows Media Player compatible format will result in disqualification. - Text files must be saved so that they will open in Word, WordPerfect, Adobe Acrobat Reader, or the equivalent thereof.
+Acceptable file extensions are .wpd, .doc, .docx, and .pdf. - Voice writers will be monitored for silence and may be disqualified after two warnings.

+Transcripts not supported by Applicant's voice audio will be disqualified.